Mahlet-Inc/hobbits/docs/python-plugins.md

     - A `hobbits.ImmutableBitContainer` that will contain the bits and info to be operated on
     - A `hobbits.BitArray` that will be the output bits of the operation
     - A `hobbits.BitInfo` that will be the output bits info of the operation
     - A parameter for each parameter object specified in the `"parameters"` array of the JSON configuration
     - A `hobbits.ActionProgess` that can be used to update progress and check for cancellation

+A `"display"` type plugin must have a function named `render_display` that takes:
+    - A `hobbits.DisplayHandle` that will contain the bit container and offsets
+    - A `hobbits.ImageBuffer` that will have a size and should be filled with raw ARGB image data
+    - A parameter for each parameter object specified in the `"parameters"` array of the JSON configuration
+    - A `hobbits.ActionProgess` that can be used to update progress and check for cancellation